ryangoree/gud-cli/README.md

 ### Key Points

-- Clide-JS prioritizes direct file name matching for each token, followed by parameterized file names.
+- @gud/cli prioritizes direct file name matching for each token, followed by parameterized file names.
 - Plugin and initial command options are removed before further processing.
 - Resolution continues within a directory matching the name of the previously